monix/monix-bio/docs/errorhandling.md

 ## Recovering from Errors

-When `Task` fails, it will skip all subsequent operations until the error is handled.
+When `IO` fails, it will skip all subsequent operations until the error is handled.
 Typed and terminal errors are in different categories - handling typed errors will not do anything to unexpected errors but error handling functions for terminal errors handle "normal" errors as well.

-The section only covers the main error handling operators, refer to [API Documentation](https://monix.github.io/monix-bio/api/monix/bio/Task.html) for the full list.
+The section only covers the main error handling operators, refer to [API Documentation](https://monix.github.io/monix-bio/api/monix/bio/IO.html) for the full list.

 ### Typed Errors